Herringbone micromixing pack

 Mixing two fluids in a microfluidic channel has never been easier using the microfluidic herringbone micromixer pack for many possible applications like immunoassays, mixing PCR solutions, or chemical synthesis!

-Based on the high-accuracy OB1 flow controller (Elveflow) and a herringbone mixing chip, this all-in-one solution contains all the required parts for researchers to set up their own mixing system with a high flow rate and mixing efficiency.
+Based on a high-accuracy flow controller and a herringbone mixing chip, this all-in-one solution contains all the required parts for researchers to set up their own mixing system with a high flow rate and mixing efficiency.

 If you are a beginner with microfluidic technologies, our microfluidic experts will support you through all the steps needed to set up and perform your experiment.
 The herringbone micromixer pack can be used for several applications, including lipid nanoparticle synthesis.